Spanxx/Webserv/Webserv_notes/To DOs.md

 - [ ] router umbauen: if path is directory + method is POST, then it's correct (check what case is for DELETE)
 - [ ] delete negative number check
 - [ ] check timeout conditions for big files (how it works with child killing)
+- [ ] make check for duplicate in host:port combination or port duplicates

 Henri:
 - [x] change host to iphost for config logic